A Neural-Network Model-Measurement-Based Observation Operator For Weather Radar Reflectivity Assimilation: Discussion and Conclusions

-By learning a nonlinear mapping between model states and observations, this data-driven observation operator offers a flexible, differentiable alternative to traditional parameterised simulators of radar reflectivity.
+By learning a nonlinear mapping between dynamical and thermodynamical model states and observations, this data-driven observation operator offers a flexible, differentiable alternative to traditional parameterised simulators of radar reflectivity.
 Our formulation allows, for the first time, to update dynamic and thermodynamic variables in the model state from the observed radar reflectivity data.
-The experiment assimilating a compact blob of 250 radar pixels (\cref{subsec:blob_obs}), the single observation experiment (\cref{subsec:single_obs}) and the August 2023 Slovenian floods case (\cref{subsec:slo_case}) all show that radar reflectivity innovations are translated into analysis increments that modify humidity, temperature, wind, and surface pressure in a physically interpretable way, rather than merely adjusting the hydrometeor fields.
+The experiment assimilating a compact blob of 250 radar pixels (\cref{subsec:blob_obs}), the single observation experiment (\cref{subsec:single_obs}) and the August 2023 Slovenian floods case (\cref{subsec:slo_case}) all show that radar reflectivity innovations are translated into analysis increments that modify humidity, temperature, wind, and surface pressure, rather than merely adjusting the hydrometeor fields.
 The resulting analysis fields produce model-equivalent reflectivities that closely match the observed radar data.
+This focus on dynamical and thermodynamical variables was a deliberate choice in this proof-of-concept study.
+Rather than correcting the variables most directly linked to reflectivity, as is commonly done in existing approaches, we aimed to test whether radar observations can also constrain variables whose impact may be more persistent in convective-scale forecasts.
+At the same time, hydrometeors remain crucial for representing the microphysical structure of convection, and their future inclusion in the control vector will likely improve the physical consistency of the analysed state.

 A key property of the NN-based operator is that, because of its convolutional architecture, each simulated radar pixel is influenced by a broader neighbourhood of model state variables, allowing $\mathcal{H}$ to exploit mesoscale patterns and gradients rather than purely local column information.
 However, most of the information is still gathered from the local proximity of the observation.
-As a consequence, its Jacobian spreads observational information along the horizontal structure of precipitation systems and increments align with the observed precipitation bands.
-In other words, the operator not only projects model variables into reflectivity space but also implicitly encodes cross-variable and cross-level relationships, as revealed by the single-observation and cluster experiments.
+As a consequence, its Jacobian spreads observational information along the horizontal structure of precipitation systems, and increments align with the observed precipitation bands.
+In other words, the operator not only projects model variables into reflectivity space but also implicitly encodes cross-variable and cross-level relationships, as suggested by the single-observation and cluster experiments.